Sampling (signal processing)

 In signal processing, sampling is the reduction of a continuous-time signal to a discrete-time signal.
 A common example is the conversion of a sound wave to a sequence of "samples".

 A sample is a value of the signal at a point in time and/or space; this definition differs from the term's usage in statistics, which refers to a set of such values.

 A sampler is a subsystem or operation that extracts samples from a continuous signal.
 A theoretical ideal sampler produces samples equivalent to the instantaneous value of the continuous signal at the desired points.

-The original signal can be reconstructed from a sequence of samples, up to the Nyquist limit, by passing the sequence of samples through a type of low-pass filter called a reconstruction filter.
+The original signal can be reconstructed from a sequence of samples, up to the Nyquist limit, by passing the sequence of samples through a reconstruction filter.

 Theory

 Functions of space, time, or any other dimension can be sampled, and similarly in two or more dimensions.